-We are subject to the SEC's internal control over financial reporting requirements and will become subject to the auditor attestation requirements as of the end of the 2021 fiscal year.
+We are subject to the SEC's internal control over financial reporting requirements and will become subject to the auditor attestation requirements in the year in which we are deemed to be a large accelerated filer, which would occur once the market value of our Class A common stock held by non-affiliates exceeds \$700.0 million as of the end of the prior fiscal year's second fiscal quarter, or once we otherwise lose our "emerging growth company" status.
 Prior to the Business Combination, we were a special purpose acquisition company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more operating businesses.
 As a result, previously existing internal controls are no longer applicable or comprehensive enough as of December 31, 2020 as our operations prior to the Business Combination were insignificant compared to those of the consolidated entity post-Business Combination.
 The design of internal controls over financial reporting for our business post-Business Combination has required and will continue to require significant time and resources from management and other personnel.
 As a result, management was unable, without incurring unreasonable effort or expense to conduct an assessment of our internal control over financial reporting as of December 31, 2020 and has excluded management's report on internal control over financial reporting pursuant to Section 215.02 of the SEC Division of Corporation Finance's Regulation S-K Compliance & Disclosure Interpretations.
 This prospectus also does not contain an attestation report of our registered public accounting firm regarding internal control over financial reporting since the Company, as an "emerging growth company," is not required to provide such report.